Data protection information

 Telecommunications Digital Services Data Protection Act (TDDDG)

 According to Section 25 (2) No. 2 TDDDG, consent is not required if the storage of information in the end user’s terminal equipment or access to information already stored in the end user’s terminal equipment is absolutely necessary so that the provider of a telemedia service can provide a telemedia service expressly requested by the user.
-In the cookie settings, you can see which cookies are classified as absolutely necessary (often also referred to as “technically necessary cookies”) and therefore fall under the exemption rule of Section 25 (2) TDDDG and therefore do not require consent.
+The temporary storage of form data falls under this exemption as it is necessary for the proper functioning of our forms.

 Please note that the legal basis for the downstream processing of personal data is then derived from the GDPR.
 The relevant legal basis for the processing of personal data on this website can be found later in this privacy policy.